 He has published two novels, La cuarta muerte (Espasa, 2012) and La vida desatenta (DeBolsillo, 2014).

 El final del hombre (The End of Men) is the first in a detective series featuring lead character Carlos Luna, a police officer who becomes Sofía Luna after a sex-change operation.
 The book has been published by Alfaguara Negra in September 2017.

-The second book of this detective series, entitled El caso de las japonesas muertas (The case of the Japanese dead women), will be published by Alfaguara Negra in May 2018.
+The second book of this detective series, entitled El caso de las japonesas (The case of the Japanese women), will be published by Alfaguara Negra in September 2018.